DOI-USGS/ISIS3/Jenkins-CI.md

 Here are a few small details on its quirks:

-* We can specify labels for which machines run the job: `label 'cmake'` These labels correspond the labels chosen when added to the swarm.
-At the moment, pepper is the only machine running with the cmake label.
+* We can specify labels for which machines run the job: `label 'cmake'` These labels correspond the labels chosen when a machine added to the swarm.
+They can also be used to specify a Docker container to build in.

 * Groovy interprets different sets of quotes differently.
 Triple double quotes ("""hi""") means to use a multiline string.
 More on this here: http://groovy-lang.org/syntax.html#all-strings

 * Each stage of the pipeline runs a fresh bash with -xe flags.
 We turn off the e flag to allow building/testing to continue when there are failures.

-* Varibles set in the environment stage will propagate through all stages
+* Variables set in the environment stage will propagate through all stages

 # Docker Container Specs